sparklingwaterlemon/The-Great-Gig-in-the-Sky/README.md

 - useEffect how Parallax works
 - moonimage format => index to date // calculate todaysCurrentDateFunction
 - algo for between year calculations
+- logic on page set up how to load 91 images

 - useEffect for how scroll locations will update image
 - useEffect for preloading images to decrease load time between images